vladimir1284/micropython-modbus/docs/USAGE.md

             "on_get_cb": some_function  # callback function executed on the client after a value has been requested },
     },
-    "ISTS": {           # this key shall contain all static input registers "ISTS_NAME": {  # custom name of a static input register "register": 67,     # register address of the static input register "len": 1,           # amount of registers to request aka quantity "val": 0,           # used to set a register, not possible for ISTS "description": "Optional description of the static input register", "range": "[0, 1]",
+    "ISTS": {           # this key shall contain all input status registers "ISTS_NAME": {  # custom name of a input status register "register": 67,     # register address of the input status register "len": 1,           # amount of registers to request aka quantity "val": 0,           # used to set a register, not possible for ISTS "description": "Optional description of the input status register", "range": "[0, 1]",
             "unit": "activated",
             "on_get_cb": some_function  # callback function executed on the client after a value has been requested